andrewcb/alsd/README.md

-alsd - the Ableton Live Set dumping utility
+alsd - An Ableton Live Set dumping utility
 ====

 alsd is a utility for extracting and dumping data from Ableton Live set